Don’t eat peanuts, have hot baths, own a cat or wear underwire bras when pregnant. Um, okay…

 Mastitis can be caused by a number of different factors.
 Two main factors are:

 1. The compression and or restriction of your breasts.

-The beauty of these products is that they are not cupped size specific and will fit up to 5 cups sizes in each size.
-Making them the perfect choice for a rapidly changing bust.
+The beauty of these products is that they are not cup-size specific and will fit up to 5 cup sizes in a single size, making them the perfect choice for a rapidly changing bust.

 2. Failing to empty the milk ducts completely after feeding.

 Begin feeding on one side until the breast is empty then change to the other side.
 Alternate the side you start feeding on with each feed.

 When can I wear a flexible wire?

-Wearing a correctly fitted bra will not only feel more comfortable on but will help to ensure you support your breasts correctly.
-A poor fitting bra can cause premature sagging and or ligament damage.
+Wearing a correctly fitted bra will not only feel more comfortable, but will help to ensure your breasts are sufficiently supported.
+A poor-fitting bra can cause premature sagging and or ligament damage.

-What the Australian Breastfeeding foundation has to say about flexible wired bras:
+What the Australian Breastfeeding foundation has to say about flexible wired bras

 The ABA prescribes “There are now nursing bras available that have a flexible low-gauge wire support, designed to flex and change position with your changing shape.
 These are less likely to cause problems.”